15 June 2019

 If you visit Siem Reap, chances are very, very slim that you will see a snake of any kind.
 I have seen very long skins that had been molted by cobras on Phnom Kulen, but never a live cobra.
 They are quite shy.
 Chances are equally slim that you will see a tokay.
 You might see jinjokes.
 They're everywhere and completely harmless.
 To this day my only encounter with wildlife was the last time I stayed at Rambutan Resort.
 A tiny fruit bat had taken a rest on the back of some drapes while my patio door was open.
 (I later closed the door.)
 The poor thing spent the night flying around the room clicking in search of a way out.
 I felt very bad for it.
 They are more happy wrapping themselves in a banana leaf.

 And did I say "retire?"
 Never.
 I'm still working, developing three tourism, and one real estate-related websites and a magazine story or two.
-I am still helping Purple Dragon customers arrange their trips through another company.
+I am still helping Purple Dragon customers arrange their trips through our local guides in most places where we have worked.
 And I have this ginormous house with terrible lighting, a kitchen and bathroom that need makeovers, a sala that needs twinkly lights, and a garden that needs love.
 And that's practically a career in itself.
 I'm not even fully unpacked yet.

 If you are in Siem Reap and we actually know each other, please do not feel slighted that you have not yet received an invitation to visit.
 I lived for more than a month in utter chaos in Bangkok as I prepared to move, then in utter chaos after each trip across the border with bits and pieces of my household.
 In between trips I slept in a condo with no electricity.
 (The building was afraid I would stick them with a bill I had already paid.)
 I am only just now beginning to feel settled, so it will not be long.
 My new BBQ will not be delivered until next week anyway.